aiidateam/kiwipy/docs/source/index.rst

 * The design concepts behind kiwiPy can be found in `concepts`_ section
 * Finally check out the complete `API documentation`_

+.. admonition:: Development Contributions
+   :class: note

+   Want a new feature?
+Found a bug?
+Want to contribute more documentation or a translation perhaps?
+   Help is always welcome, get started with the `contributing guide <https://github.com/aiidateam/kiwipy/wiki/Contributing>`__.

 Table Of Contents
 +++++++++++++++++